coylec/stream3_project/README.md

 - [django-paypal](https://github.com/spookylukey/django-paypal)
     - I used **django-paypal** to integrate PayPal as the payment system for the webstore
 - [django-recaptcha](https://github.com/praekelt/django-recaptcha)
-    - I used **django-captcha** to integrate a Google reCaptcha form field/widget into the contact form to help prevent spam
+    - I used **django-recaptcha** to integrate a Google reCaptcha form field/widget into the contact form to help prevent spam
 - [django-registration](https://django-registration.readthedocs.io/en/2.2/)
     - I used **django-registration** to provide user registration functionality which includes a confirmation email and account activation instructions
 - [python-decouple](https://pypi.python.org/pypi/python-decouple)